V (Maroon 5 album): Release and promotion

 Departing from then-active A&M Octone Records, the band signed with its related label, Interscope Records and frontman Levine's record label 222 Records to release the album.
 V was unveiled by the band and Interscope on May 19, 2014, slated for a release date of September 2, 2014, in the United States.
-Through a signed contract with Live Nation, the band had also announced that they are also set to embark on a world tour in late 2014 through to early 2015 in support of V.
+Through a signed contract with Live Nation, the band had also announced plans to go on tour in late 2014 through to early 2015 in support of V.

 The artwork for V was unveiled through a series of five puzzle piece clues released daily through the band's Facebook page from July 17 through to July 21.
 After the series was completed, the album's artwork, in addition to its track listing, were unveiled on July 21, 2014.
 The album also includes a limited-edition of ZinePak.
 Moreover, to promote the album, Maroon 5 performed at the iHeartRadio Theater in Burbank, California on August 26, 2014 and on The Today Show (as part of the Toyota concert series) at Rockefeller Plaza in New York City, New York on September 1.
 Later, the band started the Maroon V Tour in February 2015 at venues mainly to take place in North America and Europe.
-The tour ended on May 12, 2018, in Zapopan, Mexico, comprising 136 shows.
+The tour ended on May 12, 2018, in Zapopan, Mexico, comprising 137 shows.